 This hotel is the perfect place to prep before we head in to the jungle and to relax after.
 The hotel has Wi-Fi, an outdoor pool and is a great jumping off spot to explore markets & the main square.

-Surrounded by the Amazon Jungle, it’s not uncommon to spot exotic wildlife.
+Situated in the Amazon Jungle, get ready to be surrounded by exotic wildlife and immersed in the sounds of nature!
 Experience the rainforest with indigenous guides and unwind in a hammock surrounded by a lush tropical setting.
 The lodge is outfitted with mosquito nets and showers, and the staff is extremely friendly and attentive.

 At Westcoast Connection nothing else comes first.
 From our extensive trip planning department through our management team and our leaders, it is our single biggest priority!
 Safety procedures, equipment – we’ve got it covered.
 All Trip Leaders and Directors are certified in First Aid and CPR.
 We are extremely proud of our safety record and welcome all questions you may have in this area.
 Please see more under Safety First.